Terry Fox

-Fox was a distance runner and basketball player for his Port Coquitlam high school, now named after him, and Simon Fraser University.
+Fox was a distance runner and basketball player for Port Coquitlam Senior Secondary School, later named after him, and Simon Fraser University.
 His right leg was amputated in 1977 after he was diagnosed with osteosarcoma, though he continued to run using an artificial leg.
 He also played wheelchair basketball in Vancouver, winning three national championships.

-In 1980, he began the Marathon of Hope, a cross-country run to raise money for cancer research.
-He hoped to raise one dollar from each of Canada's 24 million people.
-He began with little fanfare from St John's, Newfoundland and Labrador, in April and ran the equivalent of a full marathon every day.
-Fox had become a national star by the time he reached Ontario; he made numerous public appearances with businessmen, athletes, and politicians in his efforts to raise money.
-He was forced to end his run outside Thunder Bay when the cancer spread to his lungs.
-His hopes of overcoming the disease and completing his run ended when he died nine months later.
+In 1980, he began the Marathon of Hope to raise money for cancer research.
+He hoped to raise one dollar from each of Canada's 24 million people at the time.
+He began with little fanfare from St. John's, Newfoundland and Labrador, in April that year, and ran the equivalent of a full marathon every day.
+He had become a national star by the time he reached Ontario, and made numerous public appearances with businessmen, athletes, and politicians in his efforts to raise money.
+He was forced to end his run outside Thunder Bay after the cancer spread to his lungs.
+He died nine months later on June 28, 1981.

 Fox was the youngest person named a Companion of the Order of Canada and won the 1980 Lou Marsh Award as the nation's top sportsman.
 He was named Canada's Newsmaker of the Year in both 1980 and 1981 by The Canadian Press.
 Considered a national hero, he has had many buildings, statues, roads, and parks named in his honour across the country.

 Early life and cancer

-Terry Fox was born on July 28, 1958, in Winnipeg, Manitoba, to Rolland and Betty Fox.
+Terrance Stanley Fox was born on July 28, 1958, in Winnipeg, Manitoba, to Rolland and Betty Fox.
 Rolland was a switchman for the Canadian National Railway.
+Fox spent his childhood in the Transcona suburb of Winnipeg, where he attended Wayoata Elementary School.
 Fox had an elder brother, Fred, a younger brother, Darrell, and a younger sister, Judith.
 Fox's maternal grandmother is Métis and Fox's younger brother Darrell has official Métis status.

-His family moved to Surrey, British Columbia, in 1966, then settled in Port Coquitlam in 1968.
-His parents were dedicated to their family, and his mother was especially protective of her children; it was through her that Fox developed his stubborn dedication to whatever task he committed to do.
-His father recalled that Fox was extremely competitive, noting that he hated to lose so much that he would continue at any activity until he succeeded.
-Fox attempted to join his school's basketball team, though struggled because of his height.
-His coach suggested that Fox try cross-country running, which Fox did as he wanted to impress his coach.
+Fox's family moved to Surrey in British Columbia in 1966, then settled in Port Coquitlam in 1968.
+He had doting parents, and his father recalled that he was extremely competitive.
+He attempted to join his school's basketball team, but struggled because of his height.
+His coach suggested that he try cross-country running, which he did in order to impress his coach.
 Fox continued to improve on his basketball skills, and in grade 12 he won his high school's athlete of the year award.
-Fox was unsure whether he wanted to go to university, but Fox's mother convinced him to enrol at Simon Fraser University.
+He was unsure whether he wanted to go to university, but his mother convinced him to enrol at Simon Fraser University.
 He studied kinesiology with the intention of becoming a physical education teacher.
 He was also a member of the junior varsity basketball team.